Utscheid

 Utscheid is a municipality in the district of Bitburg-Prüm, in Rhineland-Palatinate, western Germany.

 Geography

 Utscheid is located in the Southern Eifel Nature Park.
-Worth mentioning is the Michelbach flowing through the town, which flows into the Radenbach at Niederraden.
+The Michelbach flowing through the town flows into the Radenbach at Niederraden.

 In addition to the main town include the districts Buscht, Glashütte, Hamerskaul, Neuhaus and Rußdorf to the community.

 Neighboring municipalities are Fischbach-Oberraden, Weidingen, Hütterscheid, Baustert, Brimingen and Niederraden.

 Local council

 The municipal council in Utscheid consists of eight council members, who were elected in a majority vote at the local election on 25 May 2014, and the honorary mayor as chairman.
 By 2009, the council had twelve council members.